john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

 The above loop will print the numbers 12, 9, 6, 3, 0 and then the complicated predicate will no longer be true, and the loop will terminate.

-Unlike your typical `for` loop, `while` loops leave open an interesting possibility.
+Unlike your typical `for` loop, `while` loops can fail in an interesting way.
 What if the predicate is *never* false?

     >>> n = 7.0
     >>> while n > 0: